pavel-2020/devextreme-documentation/concepts/05 Widgets/DataGrid/55 Load Panel/Load Panel.md

-The load panel is displayed while the widget loads data.
+The load panel is displayed while the UI component loads data.
 It consists of a loading indicator and text, both placed on a pane.

 ![DevExtreme HTML5/JavaScript DataGrid Widget - Load Panel](/images/DataGrid/visual_elements/load_panel.png)